javalite/site-content/src/activeweb/routing.md

 }
 ~~~~

-Custom routing is based on URI segments, which are chunks of URIs submitted in the request separated by slashes.
+Custom routing is based on URI segments, which are chunks of URIs submitted of the request separated by slashes.
 For example the following URI has three segments:

 ~~~~ {.prettyprint}
 /greeting/show/bob